-The Zaramo and the tribes that surround them, such as the Kwéré and the Doé, have designed dolls generally associated with fertility, but to which other virtues are attributed.
-Its primary role is played during the period of seclusion of the young Zaramo initiate.
-The novice will behave towards the object as she would towards a child, and will dance with it during the closing ceremonies of the initiation.
-In the event that the young woman does not conceive, she will adopt the "child.
-Among the Zaramo, this carved motif is repeated atop canes, decorates ritual objects, and even appears on burial posts.
+The Zaramo and the tribes that surround them, such as the Kwéré and the Doé, designed dolls generally associated with fertility, but to which other virtues would be attributed.
+Its primary role is played during the period of confinement of the young initiate Zaramo.
+The novice will behave towards the object as with a child, and will dance with it during the closing ceremonies of the initiation.
+In case the young woman does not conceive, she will adopt the "child".
+Among the Zaramo, this carved motif is repeated on the top of canes, decorates ritual objects and even appears on burial posts.

 This item is sold with its certificate of authenticity

 |Estimated dating||circa 1960|

 You could also be interested by these items